 How to Decode a BMW VIN?

-Although it looks complex, decoding a BMW VIN is something you can do.
-The caveat is that you will spend a lot of time on decoding.
-For this reason, using a VIN decoder BMW is considered a better alternative.
+A BMW VIN comprises 17 symbols, mixing numbers and letters.
+Although it looks complex, decoding a BMW VIN is something anyone can do.
+But doing it manually will require some time, which is why using a BMW VIN decoder is a better alternative.

 Here’s a guide to decoding the characters in the BMW VIN: